chyavan-mc/STA-380/Solutions.md

     ## Class: DarrenSchuettler         0.12

 The Naive Bayes model prediction accuracy is somewhat low.
-A different model may have better predictive accuracy 0.4396.
-From confusion matrix results we can say that the model predicted well for a few authors like LynnleyBrowning,MatthewBunce and RobinSidel.
+A different model may have better predictive accuracy of 0.4396.
+From confusion matrix results, we can say that the model predicted well for a few authors like LynnleyBrowning, MatthewBunce, and RobinSidel.

-To further improve upon our accuracy we tried random forest model
+To further improve our accuracy, we tried the random forest model.

 ``` r
 set.seed(1)